 Together with Minister of Fisheries Elisabeth Aspaker, Sylvi Listhaug opened the new pathogen pilot plant research facility, which will contribute to increased knowledge about dangerous food-borne bacteria such as Listeria monocytogenes and pathogenic E. coli.
 Scientists can study these life-threatening bacteria in a realistic production environment in a Biosafety level 3 facility in order to gain knowledge about how to prevent their growth and survival in food.
 It will be possible for the scientists to produce and package various types of food deliberately contaminated with pathogenic bacteria in order to investigate the fate of such bacteria under different production conditions - , and – not least – develop methods that ensure safe food.
 One important task for the scientists will be to increase our knowledge of the ability of bacteria to adapt to different recipes and processes in food production.
 The pathogen pilot plant will also be used for testing of novel and conventional cleaning and disinfection methods of equipment and production environment.

-The ministers Listhaug and Aspaker both emphasised how Campus Ås is establishing itself as an academic centre of excellence in food research and food safety.
+World-class research The ministers Listhaug and Aspaker both emphasised how Campus Ås is establishing itself as an academic centre of excellence in food research and food safety.

 “It started with an idea about 15 years ago.
 We realised that there was a great need in both the industrial world and in the sphere of research and education to establish a facility in which disease-producing bacteria could be studied during the production of food”, says Helga Næs, research director for Food Quality and Safety at the food research institute Nofima.